-Note 4.
+Note 3.
 The in-degree of a node is thus the number of times the element appears in the declarations of other elements, or the number of parent element types.

 THEOREM 4.
-The time complexity of Algorithm 2 is $O(N_e + N{ec})$ where $N_e$ and $N{ec}$ are the total number of all element declarations and the total number of parent child relationship in these element declarations (edges) respectively.
+The time complexity of Algorithm 2 is $O(N_e + N{ec})$ where N_e and N{ec} are the total number of all element declarations and the total number of parent child relationship in these element declarations (edges) respectively.

 PROOF.
-The theorem is obvious since each element and each child element in its declaration (i.e. parent child relationship) is visited exactly once. $\Box$
+The theorem is obvious since each element and each child element in its declaration is visited exactly once. \Box